Target Market Segmentation Defined

 2. Who are your current customers?

-You need to be clear on who is already buying from you.
-You can gain a lot of insight from them about what you are doing right.
-You should be able to get this information from your company records, which will tell you who bought what from you, when, and how often.
+You need to be clear on who is already buying from you because you can gain a lot of insight from them about what you are doing right.
+Current customer information can tell you who bought what from you, when, and how often.

 3. What are your customers’ needs?

 You might need to do market research, including doing a market survey, running a focus group, or scanning industry reviews to find out what your customers’ needs are.

 You will already be aware of your direct competition, but you might want to consult Google to discover any new and up and coming businesses to keep an eye on.
 Find companies in your industry or niche by inputting some relevant keywords in Google.
 Research the companies that come up.
 The knowledge you gain can help you differentiate your products and services.
 It will also put you abreast of new products and services being developed that might threaten your business.
 If you use any SEO tools, you can even data mine your competitors.

 5. How do you stand out?